jtenner/canvas-as/readme.md

 let rotValue: f64 = Math.PI / 180.0;

 export function init(): void {
-  // You cannot load an image until the module has been completely loaded kitten.src = "https://placekitten.com/300/300";
+  // You cannot load an image until the wasm module has been completely loaded kitten.src = "https://placekitten.com/300/300";
   // contexts must be initialized until the `constructor()` bugs are fixed in assemblyscript on the main branch ctx.init();